KamshinenD/PARSE-RNA-Analysis/README.md

 ```

 ### Level 3 — Regenerate the feature tables from raw structures
-The feature CSVs come straight from the PARSE C++ engine — no Python
+The feature CSVs come straight from the PARSE C++ engine.
+Build the engine,
-pair-finder is involved.
-Build the engine, then re-extract:
+then re-extract:

 ```bash
 # 1. Build the engine (C++20, CMake >= 3.28)